Ashu96/Gym-members-Catalog/README.md

-Pets App
+Gym Members App
 ===================================

-This app displays a list of pets and their related data that the user inputs.
+This app displays a list of members and their related data that the user inputs.
-Used in a Udacity course in the Android Basics Nanodegree by Google.

 Pre-requisites
 --------------